 Abnormal fetal nonstress tests (NSTs) have been reported to occur more frequently when the test is performed 1 to 2 hours after a maintenance dose of methadone in late pregnancy compared to controls.

-Clinical Pharmacology in Pregnancy - Pregnant women appear to have significantly lower trough plasma methadone concentrations, increased plasma methadone clearance, and shorter methadone half-life than after delivery.
-Dosage adjustment using higher doses or administering the daily dose in divided doses may be necessary in pregnant women treated with Methadose.
-(See CLINICAL PHARMACOLOGY and DOSAGE AND ADMINISTRATION).
+Pregnant women appear to have significantly lower trough plasma methadone concentrations, increased plasma methadone clearance, and shorter methadone half-life than after delivery.
+Dosage adjustment using higher doses or administering the daily dose in divided doses may be necessary in pregnant women treated with Methadose (see CLINICAL PHARMACOLOGY and DOSAGE AND ADMINISTRATION).

 Methadone should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.